-As previously mentioned, the skin effect is where alternating current tends to avoid travel through the center of a solid conductor, limiting itself to conduction near the surface.
 This effectively limits the cross-sectional conductor area available to carry alternating electron flow, increasing the resistance of that conductor above what it would normally be for direct current:

-Table below gives approximate values of “k” factor for various round wire sizes. “k” factor for various AWG wire sizes.
+The table below gives approximate values of “k” factor for various round wire sizes. “k” factor for various AWG wire sizes.

 For example, a length of number 10-gauge wire with a DC end-to-end resistance of 25 Ω would have an AC (effective) resistance of 2.182 kΩ at a frequency of 10 MHz: